My grandfather, Charles Henry Mills (Charlie), was born on 19 July 1880 He was the

 of St Mary’s Hospital, Milton, Portsmouth

-Postscript - a glimpse of the artistic talent of Charlie and Eadie
+Postscript - a glimpse of the artistic talents of Charlie and Eadie

 In 1910, Dora Dee invited contributions to her autograph book.
 Below are the creations